Retentio/Makejs/README.md

         options:{}
       },
       minify_each:false,
+      extensions:{
+        minified:'min.js',
+        combined:'src.js',
+        excluded:['.min.js','.src.js'],
+        included:['.js']
+      },
       finale:{
+        name:'scripts',
         minify:true,
         src:true
-      }
-    }
+    }]

   * src : the folder which contains your sources.
+It is a relative path from Makejs to your source folder.
-  * dest : the folder where you want to have you combined and/or minified sources
+  * dest : the folder where you want to have you combined and/or minified sources.
+It is a relative path from Makejs
   * licence : As comments are trimed after compression, you can specify a licence (or whatever) which will be add at the top of the new combined file
   * mangle : see [uglifyjs](https://github.com/mishoo/UglifyJS) doc
   * squeeze : see [uglifyjs](https://github.com/mishoo/UglifyJS) doc
   * minify_each : if true, each file will be minified separatly
+  * extensions : choose the extensions you want for minified and/or combined result files.
+You can exclude or include extensions to parse.
-  * finale : concerns the combined file.
-You can get it minified or not, or both.
+  * finale : concerns the result files.
+You can get it minified or not, or both and give them a name.

 ## Node Compatibility

-Only used with Node 0.6.4.
+Only used with Node 0.6.7.

 ## License